AjayLiu/inspiration-jar/README.md

    ADMIN_EMAIL =
    ```
+4. Enter in these environment variables in Heroku via Heroku's CLI or through the website dashboard.
-4. Publish the site on Heroku using continuous git integration. :tada:
+5. Publish the site on Heroku using continuous git integration. :tada:

 ### Development